Everything You Need to Know About Web Databases

 Designed to hold a large collection of organized information that can be accessed by multiple users with optimal speed, and minimal processing expense, we already know that a database is a handy way to store information.
 But what exactly is a web database?

 A web database is essentially a database that can be accessed from a local network or the internet instead of one that has its data stored on a desktop or its attached storage.
-Used for both professional and personal use, they are hosted on websites, and are software as service (SaaS) products, which means that access is provided via a web browser.
+Used for both professional and personal use, they are hosted on websites and are software as service (SaaS) products, which means that access is provided via a web browser.

 One of the types of web databases that you may be more familiar with is a relational database.
-Relational databases allow you to store data in groups (known as tables), through its ability to link records together.
+Relational databases allow you to store data in groups (known as tables), through their ability to link records together.
 It uses indexes and keys, which are added to data, to locate information fields stored in the database, enabling you to retrieve information quickly.

 To paint a picture, just think about when you online shop and want to have a look at a specific product.
-Typing in keywords such as “black dress” enables all the black dresses stored on the website to appear right on the very browser you are looking on, because the information “black” and “dress” are stored in their database entries.
+Typing in keywords such as “black dress” enables all the black dresses stored on the website to appear right on the very browser you are looking on because the information “black” and “dress” are stored in their database entries.

 Some advantages of using a web database include:

 - Web database applications can be free or require payment, usually through monthly subscriptions.
 Because of this, you pay for the amount you use.
 So whether your business shrinks or expands, your needs can be accommodated by the amount of server space.
-You also don’t have to fork out for the cost of installing an entire software program.
+You also don’t have to fork out the cost of installing an entire software program.

 - The information is accessible from almost any device.
 Having things stored in a cloud means that it is not stuck to one computer.
 As long as you are granted access, you can technically get a hold of the data from just about any compatible device.